 Thanksgiving, our annual elaborate production as we gather family and friends to proclaim togetherness, is upon us.
 We remember ties to the past, celebrate milestones of today and anticipate hopes for the future.
 At my house, I always choose a poem to begin our feast and this Autumn, I am honoring Robert Frost’s classic poem, “The Road Not Taken.”
-Here are a few insights worthy to ponder as we come together to give thanks and reminisce about the paths we have all taken that define our personal history.
+With such confusion and anxiety these past long months, I am hoping for a brighter path to light our way.
+I think our best poets and writers do not provide us with answers, but provoke us to find our own truths.
+As we come together to give thanks and reminisce about the losses and the lessons of this past year, take to heart the admonition in this memorable poem.

 May all the paths you encounter be a chance to travel “the first for another day” as life continues to wind down in ways unknown to us right now.